Playing Pressure Points

 Similar to a serve routine, you should also have a consistent routine when returning serve.
 Elements of this routine may include:

 - Evaluating the previous point

 - Noting the server’s positioning, getting into the ready position, and utilizing a cue word to keep your mind in the present

 Having a performance routine for both serving and receiving will help you become a more consistent tennis player.
 Then, you will be able to rely on your game regardless of whether you are winning easily or encountering a tough competitor.
-Playing consistently is not just for the pros, any tennis enthusiast can benefit from adding this simple skill into his/her repertoire.
+Playing consistently is not just for the pros, any tennis enthusiast can benefit from adding this simple skill into their repertoire.

 Share this article: